Raducanu overcomes Haddad Maia at Indian Wells

 In the decider, Raducanu produced some brilliant tennis and broke Haddad Maia in the seventh game before keeping her nerve to serve out for the match.

-Raducanu, who is 77 in the women's rankings, will play world number one Iga Swiatek or Bianca Andreescu in the last 16.
+The 20-year-old, who is 77 in the women's rankings, will play world number one Iga Swiatek or Bianca Andreescu in the last 16.

+Raducanu only decided to play in this tournament 20 minutes before her first match amid illness and a recurring wrist injury, so will be buoyed by her progress and level of her tennis.

+Having beaten Danka Kovinic and Magda Linette in the earlier rounds, she faced a tougher challenge against Haddad Maia but some aggressive play helped her to victory in two hours and 19 minutes.